mep-agency/local-dev-db/README.md

 A zero-config local MariaDB instance for local development (using Docker) so you can finally stop doing things like:

-- Using SQLite for dev and MariaDB/MySQL for production
+- Using different databases for dev and prod environments (e.g. SQLite vs MariaDB/MySQL)
-- Installing a local database server directly
+- Installing a local database server directly on your machine
-- Spending a lot of time to get up and running on a new dev environment
+- Spending time getting up and running in a new development environment

-## How does it fit your workflow?
+## How does it fit into your workflow?

-While this tool is meant to be installed as a dependency to your projects, it actually runs as a single database server.
+While this tool is designed to be installed as a dependency in your projects, it actually runs as a single database server.
-This makes it possible to optimize the resources when working on multiple projects at the same time.
+This makes it possible to optimize resources when working on multiple projects at the same time.

-Feel free to install this tool as a dependency to all of your projects, CLI commands will act on the same instance and all of your databases will share the same storage volume.
+Feel free to install this tool as a dependency in any project where you need a MariaDB/MySQL database, CLI commands will act on the same instance and all your databases will share the same storage volume.

 ## Features